HackYourFuture/React/week4/README.md

 ## Grading

 After finishing the project you will get another technical interview about your own project (similar to what you had in the [Browsers module](https://github.com/HackYourFuture/Browsers/blob/main/PROJECT.md#the-interview)) to determine if you can go on to the project.
-Keep track of your class channel to see when these will be.
+Keep track of your cohort channel to see when these will be.

 _Note: The difficulty of the application affects the grading in two ways:_

-- You get extra points for creating a difficult application (things like making your own hooks, good state management, loads of features, etc)
+- You get extra points for creating a difficult application (things like making your own hooks, good state management, loads of features, etc);
-- We will expect simpler applications to have better structured code and be more lenient on complexer applications
+- We expect simpler applications to have better structured code and be more lenient on complexer applications.

 _Note: following the technical assignment guidelines will also be a part of the grading_

-- Make sure you have read the [design guidelines](https://github.com/HackYourFuture/design_guidelines) and that your app design follows these guidelines
+- Make sure that you have read the [design guidelines](https://github.com/HackYourFuture/design_guidelines) and that your app design follows these guidelines.
-- Make sure you have read the [technical assignment guidelines](https://github.com/HackYourFuture/ta_guidelines) and that your code and README follows these guidelines
+- Make sure you that have read the [technical assignment guidelines](https://github.com/HackYourFuture/ta_guidelines) and that your code and README follows these guidelines.

 ## F.A.Q.